Search This Blog

 Gauri Kund to Kedarnath Trek

-Reaching to Kedarnath temple is not a difficult task, however, the trek that starts from Gauri Kund and ends at Kedarnath summit point is a little tiring.
-But, if you are an adventurer then you will definitely love it.
+Reaching Kedarnath temple is not a difficult task; however, the trek that starts from Gauri Kund and ends at Kedarnath summit point is a little tiring.
+But if you are an adventurer, then you will definitely love it.
 Many Devotees flock to Kedarnath to pay a visit to the ancient shrine of Lord Shiva.

 Before one starts for the Kedarnath trek, do prepare your small traveling bag and leave early morning from Sonprayag.
-Though you find it only an 18 km trek, due to high altitude one may find it difficult and tiring.
+Though you find it only an 18 km trek, due to the high altitude, one may find it difficult and tiring.
 The trek level is moderate to difficult.
-The route goes exactly parallel to the river Mandakini that offers breathe taking view of the surrounding Himalayan Mountain.
+The route goes exactly parallel to the river Mandakini, which offers a breathtaking view of the surrounding Himalayan Mountains.
 The road goes through the market area of the Gauri Kund village.
-Those who are allergists of trekking, horses, and Pittu's are available that take you to the summit point.
+Those who are allergists to trekking, horses, and Pittu's are available that take you to the summit point.

 Kedarnath Temple

-Gauri Kund village parallel to Mandakini river is the starting point of the trek
+Gauri Kund village, parallel to the Mandakini River, is the starting point of the trek.
+The

 Kedarnath Temple

 The initial road starts with crossing the Ghoda Padav place near Gauri Kund.
 Ghoda Padav is the place from where you can take a horse to reach the Kedarnath temple.
 The old trek routes from Rambara village to Kedarnath temple had been completely demolished in the flood of 2013.
 The new trek route begins from Gauri Kund.
-The trek route is very easy and offers different sceneries to the trekkers.
-The route is zig-zag and offers the view of ample waterfalls on the route.
+The trek route is very easy and offers different scenery to the trekkers.
+The route is zig-zag and offers a view of ample waterfalls along the route.
 One has to follow the foot track towards the temple.
-The route is not steep but yes due to low oxygen levels, you will feel dehydrated throughout the trek.
-You may find many trekkers on route including old age; this will motivate you towards your destination.
-After a walk for a few hours, you cross the Bridge of Mandakini River.
-The view from this bridge is astonishing and it will wander you.
+The route is not steep, but yes, due to low oxygen levels, you will feel dehydrated throughout the trek.
+You may find many trekkers on the route, including the elderly; this will motivate you towards your destination.
+After a walk for a few hours, you cross the Bridge of the Mandakini River.
+The view from this bridge is astonishing, and it will amaze you.

 Kedarnath Temple